PatCH0816/caption-driven-xai/doc/source/02_abstract.md

     [x] Add another representation with cosine similarities and probabilities in layer swapping plots [x] Transfer learning: Unfreeze all layers and retrain models [x] Extend ResNet explanation
-    - Bugs:
-        [] dimensionality problems
-            - swapping works with 6 standalone and 5 clip layers (with table.T)
-            - swapping fails with 5 standalone and 6 clip layers (with table.T)
-                -> index out of bounds
-                -> swap_layers(image, table.T...
-                -> ... = resize_and_stack(i, t...
-                -> clip_act_name = find_act(idx, all_clip_layers)
-                -> RuntimeError: CUDA error: device-side assert triggered [] dimensionality problems
-            - swapping works with 6 standalone and 5 clip layers (with table)
-            - swapping fails with 5 standalone and 6 clip layers (with table) -> index out of bounds
-                -> swap_layers(image, table.T...
-                -> ... = resize_and_stack(i, t...
-                -> clip_act_name = find_act(idx, all_clip_layers)
-                -> RuntimeError: CUDA error: device-side assert triggered [x] references: format for double quotes like ""asdf"", etc.
+[x] references: format for double quotes like ""asdf"", etc.
 [x] references: publisher is not displayed!
 Replace with journal if applicable!
 [x] document hyperparameters for standalone model training [x] document size of dataset splits
+[x] Table of contents is missing
+[x] List of figures is missing
+[x] document network surgery
-[] Why are cosine similarities always larger than 0?
+[x] check for correct usage: convolution kernel/convolutional layer/convolutional neural network/activation map [] Why are cosine similarities always larger than 0?
 Because of the log from the loss function used for training?
-[x] document network surgery
 [] document results
 [] document conclusion
-[] write abstract for documentation (limit to 1 page) and online [] convoluation/convolutional kernel/unit or feature map or activation map [x] Table of contents is missing
+[] write abstract for documentation (limit to 1 page) and online -->
-[x] List of figures is missing
--->